28- and 30-Day Drug Rehab Programs

 What Happens During a 30-Day Treatment Program?

-30-day rehab facilities offer a variety of treatment services.
-Not all facilities offer every service, but many facilities provide some combination of many different treatment options.
-Treatment may start with drug detox or alcohol detox, where you are supervised and monitored around the clock as your body goes through the withdrawal process while clearing all the drugs from your system.1 For some types of substance dependence, medications may be provided to ease symptoms of withdrawal.
-Medical detox may be particularly helpful for managing the acute withdrawal period after quitting alcohol, benzodiazepines, or opioids.1
+Treatment may start with medical drug or alcohol detox, where you are supervised and monitored around the clock as you go through the withdrawal process wherein your body is cleared from all the drugs in your system.1 For some types of substance dependence, medications may be provided to ease withdrawal symptoms.
+Medical detox is often recommended for managing the acute withdrawal period after quitting alcohol, benzodiazepines, or opioids.1

 A decent portion of addiction treatment is provided through a combination of group and individual counseling sessions.
 Types of sessions may include:1,2